If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Two frames intended for the startup and recovery of Akuma's vertical jumping light and medium kicks.

 Akuma frames for Ken's rolling throw.
-This was used in X-Men: Children of the Atom for his high kick throw.
+This was used in X-Men: Children of the Atom for his standing roundhouse kick throw and second frame above for his air throw similar to Claw's Izuna Drop.

 A unique electrocution sprite, with Akuma's characteristic topknot.
 In the actual game, he borrows Ryu and Ken's.
 This possibly went unused because it isn't properly indexed to fit the palette electrocuted sprites use, instead seemingly being indexed to fit Akuma's normal palette.